betehess/stuff/abstract-algebraic-data-types/index.md

 }
 ```

-Wow, so many weird notations thrown at your face all at once!
-And you probably don't know all of them.
-Let's see what's happening.
+That is a lot of weird Scala notations that you may not be familiar with.
+Let's decompose them.

-`OptionShow[Sig <: OptionSig : OptionOps]` means that `OptionShow` is parameterized by a `Sig`, which is required to be a subtype of `OptionSig`, and a instance of `OptionOps[Sig]` must also be **implicitly** available
+`OptionShow[Sig <: OptionSig : OptionOps]` means that `OptionShow` is parameterized by a `Sig`, which is required to be a subtype of `OptionSig`.
+Also an instance of `OptionOps[Sig]` must be **implicitly** available.

 `def optionShow[A : Show]: Show[Sig#Option[A]]` means that if we can provide an instance of `Show[A]`, then `optionShow` can construct an instance of `Show[Sig#Option[A]]` for us.

-This `scalaz.Show` is quite simple, yet powerful.
+`scalaz.Show` is a simple yet powerful typeclass from Scalaz.
 It simply provides a `shows` function for instances of the provided type (here `Sig#Option[A]`).
-The trick here is that unlike `Object#toString()`, our `Show` instances are driven by types, so we can rely on a `Show[A]` being available.
+The trick here is that unlike `Object#toString()`, our `Show` instances are **driven by types**, so we can rely on a `Show[A]` being available.

-A simple implementation
+A simple implementation {id="simple-implementation"}
 -----------------------

-We have almost everything in place, we just need to provide an implementation for our module.
+We almost have everything we need in place.
+We just need to provide an implementation for our module.

-`scala.Option` looks like a good candidate, after all that's where we started from:
+`scala.Option` looks like a good candidate for a first implementation, after all that's where we started from:

 ```scala
 trait ScalaOption extends OptionSig {

   type Option[+A] = scala.Option[A]
   type Some[+A]   = scala.Some[A]
   type None       = scala.None.type

 }